BIG-SA/BASH-Intro-2018/notes/4_bash_scripting_minimised.md

 ## Adjusting file permissions and executing a script

 There are two main ways of executing a script.
-Firstly, as shown in "Basic Example 1", we can just declare the intepreter of the language on the command-line, followed by the name of the script.
+Firstly, as shown in "Basic Example 1", we can just declare the interpreter of the language on the command-line, followed by the name of the script.

     bash basic_example_1.sh

-However, we shouldnt need to call the name of the script, considering that the interpreter is already declared in line 1!
+However, we shouldn't need to call the name of the script, considering that the interpreter is already declared in line 1!
 To do this, the script needs to be executible, and we need to adjust the read/write/execute file permissions explained above.
 By adding execute permissions to the file, the script can be run as a program and not just a regular file.

 First we’ll look at the files in the folder using `ls -l` and note that unlike the above figure, these triplets should be `rw-` for the user & the group you belong to.
 To make this script executable, enter the following in your terminal.